Date: 16 February 2021

 Introduction: Copy number variations (CNVs) play a critical role in the pathogenesis of neurodevelopmental disorders (NDD) among children.

-Date: 14 April 2024
+Date: 14 Apr 2024

 Expanding deep phenotypic spectrum associated with atypical pathogenic structural variations overlapping 15q11–q13 imprinting region